GUN AND WEAPONS DEFENSE LAWYER IN FORT LAUDERDALE, FL

 - Assault weapon offenses

-According to § 790.01 and § 790.052, carrying concealed firearms or weapons is when an individual has a weapon that is not in plain view.
-If arrested, the individual may be charged with carrying a concealed weapon, a first-degree misdemeanor that is punishable by up to 1 year in jail.
+Under § 790.01 and § 790.052, carrying concealed firearms or weapons is defined as having a weapon that is not in plain view.
+If arrested for illegal concealed carry, the individual may be charged with a first-degree misdemeanor that is punishable by up to 1 year in jail.

 If the concealed weapon is a firearm, the individual may be charged with carrying a concealed firearm, a third-degree felony with potential penalties that include up to 5 years in prison.
 However, those who have a license to carry a concealed weapon cannot be charged with this offense in Florida.